Ros na Rún: Na Rúin

 On 13 September 2011, TG4 launched a ten-part online spinoff series, titled Na Rúin (The Secrets).
 The miniseries took on the theme of mystery, when 16-year-old Ciara goes missing.
 Lorcán finds himself in the frame for her murder, despite his protests of his innocence.
 The viewer had to read the blogs of Rachel, her roommate and Lorcán, as well as watch video diaries detailing the thoughts of each character about the disappearance to solve the mystery.

-Satire
+Satire & cameos

 In 2005, John Finn, Kathryn Morris and Jeremy Ratchford from Cold Case appeared in a satirical promo for both Cold Case and Ros na Rún for TG4.
 The commercial won a gold medal in the "Best Drama Promos" category of the 2007 Sharks International Advertising Awards Festival of Ireland (Sharks Awards).
 The promotion features both John Finn and Kathryn Morris in character interrogating a murder suspect from TG4 soap Ros na Rún played by Peadar Cox who refuses to speak in English, both detectives then begin talking in Irish much to the surprise of Jeremy Ratchford's character, the promo tied in with a murder investigation in Ros na Rún.
 TG4 also ran a similar promo for Nip/Tuck, where Séamus is seen cycling through the country side supporting a brand new pair of breasts.

+Ros na Rún has welcomed many special guests since its inception, including Daniel O’Donnell, Nathan Carter Francis Brennan and Stephen Fry.
+Most recently, U.S. talkshow host Conan O’Brien featured in a cameo where he played a balloon delivery man.